Butterfly Sound - Gentle Wing Flutter Whispers

 6

-Find answers to all your questions about Butterfly sounds
+Find answers to all your questions about Butterfly Sound - Gentle Wing Flutter Whispers sounds

-Q Can you actually hear a butterfly sound?
+Q Can you hear butterfly sounds without special equipment?

 Q Do different butterfly species make different sounds?